p-bop/scroll-seeker/README.md

-# __📜 WELCOME TO OUR VIRTUAL SCROLL ACCESS SYSTEM 📜__
+# __📜 WELCOME TO THE VIRTUAL SCROLL ACCESS SYSTEM 📜__

 > Hey there reader, the above repository holds the code for a virtual scroll access system.
 It allows for a variety of cool functionalities a scroll management domain can adopt.
-To walk you through our work continue reading down belown
+To walk you through my work, continue reading down belown

 ## Installation 🛠️
 _ _ _